What are smart beta strategies? A guide to modern diversification

 Smart alpha builds on the foundation of smart beta by blending factor-based investing with selective active management.
 While smart beta focuses on systematic, rules-based factor exposure, smart alpha introduces an additional layer of active oversight to capitalise on specific market opportunities.

-This approach seeks to deliver outperformance (alpha) while maintaining the cost-efficiency and transparency of factor-driven methodologies.
-For example, a smart alpha fund might leverage low-volatility and value factors while allowing a manager to make discretionary adjustments during periods of significant market disruption, aiming to improve returns further than smart beta alone.
+This approach seeks outperformance while using factor-driven methodologies, but results depend on the manager, process, costs and market conditions.
+For example, a smart alpha fund might use low-volatility and value factors while allowing a manager to make discretionary adjustments during periods of market disruption.
+However, whether this improves returns relative to smart beta alone remains uncertain.

 Expansion of regional and asset-class applications

-Conclusion: Make smart beta strategies work for you
+Conclusion: Using smart beta strategies in portfolio construction

-By leveraging factors such as value, momentum, and low volatility, you can create a portfolio tailored to your financial objectives, whether that means growing returns, managing risk, or improving diversification.
+By using factors such as value, momentum, and low volatility, investors may target specific exposures within a portfolio, whether the aim is to seek returns, manage risk, or improve diversification.
 However, it's essential to recognise some challenges, such as factor cyclicality, complexity, and costs.

 01 /